Eat natural foods that lower cholesterol oxidation. Oxidation is the main culprit of your cholesterol problem.

 For transportation in the bloodstream, the cholesterol is coated with a protein called lipoprotein.

 The higher density proteins are called ‘good’ HDL (high density lipoproteins) and the lower density proteins are ‘bad’ LDL (low density lipoproteins).
 But, the LDL is really not the ‘bad’ cholesterol as it’s reputed to be.

-The original LDL in our body that God created is good and necessary for building cell membranes, other cell parts, and a variety of essential hormones.
+The “original LDL” in our body is good and necessary for building cell membranes, other cell parts, and a variety of essential hormones.
 This cholesterol ensures that babies born have exactly five fingers on each hand.

 It is this inflammation and other factors that contribute to the arterial plaque build-up and hardening of the arteries, leading to heart attacks, strokes, and aneurysms.

 People with high and consistent intake of natural anti-oxidants can maintain a healthy cholesterol condition, as antioxidants help neutralize free radicals, preventing them from damaging tissues.